szaumoor/ZSTweaks/ZSTweaks/README.md

 This component contains the same fixes as Tresset's deathbringer assault component.
 No need to use both.

-**Component 1647:** Make Shar-Teel especially effective when fighting males
+**Component 1647:** Make Shar-Teel especially effective when fighting male-gendered opponents

 This component makes Shar-Teel's effectiveness vs. males fit her hate and boasting.
 A bit gimmicky, but it's very amusing to me:

 - +1 to THAC0 and Damage vs. males (of any race)
 - +2 Armor Class vs. males (essentially as if she had a Protection from Men spell on her)

 Note that this means she has a bonus against things that _may_ make no sense they're set as "male", like battle horrors.
 My mod, however, fixes this whenever a component is installed, ensuring sexless and genderless creatures are set as such.
-Creatures of that nature includes angels, demons, elementals, mind flayers, golems, and others.
+Creatures of that nature includes angels, demons, elementals, mind flayers, golems, battle horrors, beholders, and others.
 All those instances will be fixed so this component and any other that targets gender directly works more consistently.
 This fix can be disabled in the configuration file, but it's not recommended to install this component without it.
-Final note: summoned creatures have a special "gender" set to them, so they will not be affected by this component, even if their normal version would routinely be considered "male".
+Final note: summoned creatures have a special "gender" set to them which marks them as summoned creatures, so they will not be affected by this component, even if their normal version would routinely be considered "male".
+Not my fault they used "gender" as a weird mark for various purposes, blame Bioware!

 </details>